 - Some people find this powder to be lumpy.

 This is the best choice if you want to make traditional matcha green tea for drinking.
 This premium-quality, organic, Japanese matcha mixes up into a delicious cup of high-grade tea.
 It is made from 100% organic green tea leaves that originate from the highest-quality tea plantations in Japan.
 All of the matcha is tested by a third-party lab to ensure its quality and purity, and all test results are made public so you know you are getting a pure product.
 You will get a strong physical and mental boost from this ceremonial matcha powder.

-This tea is a great coffee replacement, and is ideal for drinking by itself.
+This tea is a great coffee replacement and is ideal for drinking by itself.
 However, you can also add a sweetener and milk or non-dairy product.
-The negative side effects from the caffeine that is contained in this tea are counteracted by the potent amino acid, L-theanine.
+The negative side effects of the caffeine that is contained in this tea are counteracted by the potent amino acid, L-theanine.

 Just one teaspoon per cup of water will provide you with a long-lasting boost of energy to last you through the day.
 This matcha comes in a one-ounce tin, which is a great size to keep with you during the day or at your desk so you can have it available whenever you need it.

 - Dissolves easily.

 - Some users say this matcha is hard on their stomachs.

 - Some don't notice an energy boost.